Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

 Now you have a useful dashboard, you can save it and share it with other users.

 1. On the dashboard toolbar, select **Save**.

 1. When the dashboard is saved, select **Share**.

 1. On the **Share** dialog box, select **Copy link** and copy the link to the dashboard to the clipboard.

 1. Open a new browser tab and paste the copied link to navigate to the shared dashboard.
-Sign in again with your Fabric credentials if prompted.
+Sign in again with your credentials if prompted.

 1. Explore the dashboard, using it to see the latest information about bikes and empty bike docks across the city.

-## Clean up resources

-When you've finished exploring your dashboard, you can delete the workspace you created for this exercise.

-1. In the bar on the left, select the **icon** for your workspace.
-2. In the the toolbar, select **Workspace settings**.
-3. In the **General** section, select **Remove this workspace**.